fbpx

 Build a Story

-In this activity teens will have to collaborate with one another to create a story idea and then divide it up among each other to create a story.
+In this activity, teens will have to collaborate with one another to create a story idea and then divide it up among each other to create a story.

 Cross the Line

-In this challenge, the teens will think it will be so easy, but will soon realize just how hard it is!
+In this challenge, the teens will think it will be so easy, but they will soon realize just how hard it is!

 Place a line of blue tape on the ground and have all the players stand on one side of the line.